-Two relays RE1 and RE2 with closing dry contacts can be used to switch alarm sirens, ventilation fans, shut-off valves, or other actuators.
-Remote probe, duct mount version and 24 VAC or 230 VAC power supply options are available.
+- Two relays RE1 and RE2 with closing contacts.
+Relay outputs can be used to switch alarm sirens, ventilation fans, shut-off valves, or other actuators, - Acoustic (85 dB buzzer) and visual (red and green LED) signaling, - 24 VAC or 230 VAC as options for power supply module, - LCD indicator, - Remote probe.

-The version of your detector-transmitter is marked on the package.
+The version of your device is marked on the package.
 If the symbol Λ is marked on the equipment, consult the documentation for further information.